Chorus-bdd/Chorus-bdd.github.io/pages/LanguageExtensions/ScenarioOutlineTags.md

 title: Scenario Outline Tags
 ---

+In Chorus you can [tag features and scenarios](/TaggingScenarios) and use the tags to run a subset of your tests

+Chrous provides a special way to tag individual tests in a 'Scenario-Outline:' scenario

-Chorus supports Scenario-Outline:, and this can be used in an identical way to the standard Gherkin usage in Cucumber and other frameworks. e.g.
+Scenario-Outline: can be used in an identical way to the standard Gherkin usage in Cucumber and other frameworks.

+This mechanism allows you to specify a table of values to be injected into your scenario steps.
+The test gets run once for each row

     Scenario-Outline: Create parameterised scenarios
-        When I add placeholder variable <myVariable> to a step Then the placeholder is replaced with a value from the table And one scenario is generated for each table row
+        When I add placeholder variable <myVariable> to a step Then the placeholder is replaced with a matching value from the table And the scenario runs once for each row of values in the table

         Examples:
             | myVariable |
             | value1     |